Zequez/logseq-vault/pages/Energetic Black Hole.md

-- At any time you have the power to use your [[Clicker]] to declare an Energetic Black Hole where you can throw any of your -
+- At any time you have the power to use your [[Clicker]] to declare an Energetic Black Hole where you can throw any of your Energetic Garbage to be instantly composted into raw energy.
+-